 There’s a back pocket where your kids can keep the things that are most important to them.
 You might be surprised at what they consider “interesting”!

-If you’ve got kids joining you on a family journey, consider grabbing a Kid’s Travel Journal for their enjoyment.
+If you’ve got kids joining you on a family journey, this is definitely worth the price.

 - Multimedia Journal Entries that include writing, photos and even audio recordings.